Chart Color Schemes

 Development

-AreaSearch analysis of ABS building approval numbers indicates Mount Nasura experienced approximately 9 dwelling approvals annually.
-Between FY-21 and FY-25, around 48 homes were approved, with an additional 3 approved in FY-26.
+AreaSearch analysis of ABS building approval numbers indicates Mount Nasura experienced around 9 dwelling approvals annually.
+Over the past 5 financial years, from FY-21 to FY-25, approximately 48 homes were approved, with another 3 so far in FY-26.
+Each new dwelling constructed over this period attracted an average of 4.7 new residents per year.

 Frequently Asked Questions - Development